FBonino/Funtivity/README.md

 ### Future updates

+* Fix bugs (activities not showing as soon as they are created in the detail tab)
 * Fix responsiveness (style looks bad at some resolutions)
 * Add more features (possibly integrating other APIs) such as country's weather in the detail